-Edge provides specialist advices to our Clients to achieve successful compliance to environmental laws, regulations, standards and other necessary permits and approvals to continue or commence (or sometimes continue) their operations.
+Edge provides specialist advices to our Clients to achieve successful compliance to environmental laws, regulations, standards and other necessary permits and environmental approvals to continue or commence (or sometimes continue) their operations.
 Edge provides assessment and monitoring services, performance and process reviews and ongoing liaison with relevant Stakeholders and regulatory authorities.

 - Works Approvals, Annual Performance Statements, Financial Assurances and Pollution Abatement Notices